reema0814/mslearn-fabric/Instructions/Labs/07-data-engineering-ingest-data-in-fabric.md

 # Exercise 6: Data Engineering Ingest Data in Fabric with Fabric Copilot

+### Estimated Duration: 30 minutes
  In the labs, you'll create a simple data pipeline to bring in customer sales data.
 You are using the KiZAN Fabric Tenant - where we have Copilot enabled, demonstrate doing the same thing, but by using a new Data Flow Gen2 And leveraging the native integration of Copilot to use natural language to ingest and transform your data.

+## Lab objectives

+You will be able to complete the following tasks:

+- Connect to Data Sources
+- Configure Ingestion Settings
+- Ingest Data into Fabric
+- Monitor Ingestion Process
+- Validate Ingested Data
+- Document the Ingestion Process

 # Create New - Dataflow Gen2

 1. Select the workspace **fabric-<inject key="DeploymentID" enableCopy="false"/>** (this is the workspace that mimics the lab environment)